TULiberalArts/Pennsylvania-Policy-Database-Project/pages/datasets.md

 published: true
 # meta-data variables
 title: Datasets
-description: >-
-keywords: ''
-# custom variables
 ---
 ## Available Data
 We encourage the free, attributed use of the data collected as part of the Pennsylvania Policy Database Project for publications, instructional use, for policy analysis, and for other non-commercial purposes.

 We prefer that our data, when used, is cited in one of the following two ways.
 When included in a reference section:
 - J. McLaughlin, P. Wolfgang, J.W.
 Leckrone, J. Gollob, J. Bossie, J. Jennings, and M. Atherton.
 2010.
 “The Pennsylvania Policy Database Project: A Model for Comparative Analysis.” _State Politics and Policy Quarterly,_ 10:320-36.

 When cited in a note regarding the source of the data, please include the following along with the date the data was accessed: